Akuna-sys/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Rock Paper Scissors Game written using HTML,CSS and JavaScript.
+It is a very basic project and very beginner-friendly.